Endicott: Administrative Law 3e

 Proceeding: The process by which a case is heard by a tribunal or court.

-Process: The set of procedures by which a decision is made (and, potentially, communicated, and reconsidered, or made subject to appeal…).
+Process: The set of procedures by which a decision is made (and, potentially, communicated and explained, and reconsidered, or made subject to appeal…).

 Prohibition: A prerogative writ developed at common law, which has been replaced by the order called a 'prohibiting order' in the Civil Procedure Rules 1998.

 Proportionality: A just relation between legitimate ends that a public authority pursues, and the means by which it pursues them.
-Ordinarily, it means not imposing a burden on a person that is out of proportion to the value of the public authority's action.
+Ordinarily, it means not damaging a protected interest of a person in a way that is out of proportion to the value of the public authority's action.

 Public authority: A person or institution with a power that is exercised on behalf of the community, and subject to controls for the good of the community.
 The question of who or what counts as a public authority may have different answers in different contexts, depending on the purposes of a particular doctrine of public law (see section 15.5).

 Public law: Law designed to serve the public interest directly (private law promotes the public interest indirectly, by enabling members of the community to make just legal arrangements with each other, and to seek vindication of their rights against each other).
-Public law gives legal powers for the administration of government and for the making of law, and controls the use of those powers, and imposes duties on private persons in the public interest.
+Public law gives legal powers for the administration of government and for the making of law, and controls the use of those powers, and imposes duties to serve the public interest on private persons and public bodies.
 So it includes, for example, tax law, criminal law, and constitutional law (cf. administrative law).